How to automate Zendesk tickets in 2026: A complete guide

 This brings us to the modern, and frankly, most effective approach: using an AI agent that integrates directly into Zendesk.
 The difference is night and day.
 Instead of relying on rigid, handmade rules, AI agents understand human language and learn from your existing data to provide intelligent and truly automated support.

 This is where a solution like eesel AI changes the game.
-It’s built to solve the problems of the first two methods by plugging directly into your support world and acting like a digital teammate.
+It’s designed as a complementary option that plugs directly into your support world and acts like a digital teammate, enhancing your existing Zendesk setup.

 Instantly unify all your knowledge sources